 BACKGROUND: Jerry Moss grew up in the Bronx, received a degree in English from Brooklyn College, and served briefly in the army before moving to Los Angeles to become a music promoter.
 Teaming up with Herb Alpert, the two formed A&M Records.
 Releasing artists such as Carole King, Joe Cocker, and Peter Frampton, A&M became the world’s largest independent record label in less than a decade.
 It was eventually purchased by Polygram in 1989, netting Alpert and Moss a huge payday.
 Moss and Alpert continued to manage the label until 1993, and in 1998 sued Polygram for breaching the integrity clause in their contract, settling for an additional $200 million.
 In 2006, the pair was inducted into the Rock and Roll Hall of Fame for their contributions to the music industry.

 HEALTH: Grants in health run the gamut from organizations in Los Angeles providing local services to national organizations that focus on just about every type of disease imaginable.
-The Pediatric AIDS and Childhood Diabetes Foundations have been some of the biggest winners, but the causes supported also include Alzheimer’s, cancer research, and Huntington’s disease.
+The Pediatric AIDS and Childhood Diabetes Foundations have been some of the biggest grantees, but the Mosses also support causes including Alzheimer’s, cancer research, and Huntington’s disease.
 On a local level, several community health centers and free clinics have received funding, along with City of Hope and the Rape Foundation.
 The couple has also supported the Painted Turtle Foundation, a camp for children with serious medical conditions.

 ENVIRONMENT & ANIMAL WELFARE: Moss’s wife Ann takes the lead on environmental causes.
 In 1989, she started a nonprofit called Dolphin Connection to fight for the rights of dolphins and whales.
-The couple has also given more than $75,000 to the Dolphin Research Center in Grassy Key, Florida, but their biggest gift in this area has gone to Global Green, an organization that promotes sustainability.
+The couple has also given more than $75,000 to the Dolphin Research Center in Grassy Key, Florida, but their biggest grant in this area supports Global Green, an organization that promotes sustainability.
 Other organizations that have received funding include the Earth Island Institute, Oceana, and the Rainforest Foundation.
-It's worth noting that Moss and Ann are also long-time thoroughbred horse breeders and owners, and their horses have won the Kentucky Derby and Breeder’s Cup.
+It is worth noting that Moss and Ann are also long-time thoroughbred horse breeders and owners, and their horses have won the Kentucky Derby and Breeder’s Cup.